 - when a customer doesn’t want to own the risks of delivery, people and quality, but will be ready to own risks related to scope through change request;

-- government, medical, or military projects where quality benchmark is so high that all the provisions have to be clearly defined and strictly documented in advance, otherwise any change will entail additional licensing procedures.
+- government, medical, or military projects where the quality benchmark is so high that all the provisions have to be clearly defined and strictly documented in advance, otherwise any change will entail additional licensing procedures.

 And that makes it worthwhile to invest time and money into detailed specification and estimation.